lequhung/broccoli-and-co/README.md

 ## Notes

 - The implementation of components are kept simple due to time limit
-- Tests are written where necessary due to time limit
+- Tests are written for important components/logic due to time limit

 ## Known Issues

-- Webpack 5 does not clean /build folder
+- Webpack 5 does not clean `/build` folder and if `/build` folder is not removed, error will occur when starting up `devServer`